 Cloudera provides several mechanisms to ensure that sensitive data is secure.
 CDH provides transparent HDFS encryption, ensuring that all sensitive data is encrypted before being stored on disk.
 HDFS encryption when combined with the enterprise-grade encryption key management of Navigator Key Trustee enables regulatory compliance for most enterprises.
 For Cloudera Enterprise, HDFS encryption can be augmented by Navigator Encrypt to secure metadata, in addition to data.
 Cloudera clusters that use these solutions run as usual and have very low performance impact, given that data nodes are encrypted in parallel.
 As the cluster grows, encryption grows with it.

 Additionally, this transparent encryption is optimized for the Intel chipset for high performance.
 Intel chipsets include AES-NI co-processors, which provide special capabilities that make encryption workloads run extremely fast.
 Cloudera leverages the latest Intel advances for even faster performance.
-Additionally, HDFS Encryption and Navigator Encrypt feature separation of duties, preventing even IT Administrators and root users from accessing data that they are not authorized to see.

 The Key Trustee KMS, used in conjunction with Key Trustee Server and Key HSM, provides HSM-based protection of stored key material.
 The Key Trustee KMS generates encryption zone key material locally on the KMS and then encrypts this key material using an HSM-generated key.
 Navigator HSM KMS services, in contrast, rely on the HSM for all encryption zone key generation and storage.
 When using the Navigator HSM KMS, encryption zone key material originates on the HSM and never leaves the HSM.
 This allows for the highest level of key isolation, but requires some overhead for network calls to the HSM for key generation, encryption and decryption operations.
 The Key Trustee KMS remains the recommended key management solution for HDFS encryption for most production scenarios.